mercadolibre/chico/README.md

 ### Css folder (inside mobile, shared or ui)

-This folder have a list of each individual components, within each are the unique properties.
+This folder have a list of each individual component, within each are there unique properties.

+Note:

-Note - mobile-ml.scss and ui-ml.scss these files are used to choose which components we have available at the final css.
+mobile-ml.scss and ui-ml.scss these files are used to choose which components we have available at the final css.
 You can also edit the file and choose wich components you want to render.

 ### Common folder

 Inside this folder (src/shared/css/common) you will find the sass file that is shared between Mobile and UI.
 From here you can change the main variables in Moblie and UI interface.

+### Reset.scss

+This file is very important becouse it handles all the basic css definition, such as font-familiy, color,etc...

-### Components estructure
+### Components structure

 Example: